thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_multiphase_model.md

 with $\phi_1=1-\rho$, $\phi_2 = \rho$ are the phases volume fractions, $\jump{\CC}=\CC^2-\CC^1$ and $\Delta\CC = \phi_1\CC^1+\phi_2\CC^2-\CC^{hom}$.
 They satisfy the following property $\DD^{11}+\DD^{22}+\DD^{12}+(\DD^{21})\T=\CC^{hom}$.

-In the present case of a 2D bilayered material made of isotropic constituents, the macroscopic stiffness is given by <cite data-cite="debuhan2017elastic">(de Buhan et al., 2017)</cite>:
+In the present case of a 2D bilayered material made of isotropic constituents, the macroscopic stiffness is given by [@debuhan2017elastic]:

 \begin{equation}
 \CC^{hom} = \begin{bmatrix}